-- To monitor the student influx in view of material facilities and laboratory constraints. - To organise the curriculum more strictly, setting prerequisites for courses and clarifying options for courses and Bachelor projects. - To improve the team spirit among lecturers and to align and standardise teaching approaches among lecturers. - To monitor the work load and to arrange productive discussions between programme management and lecturers to design and implement efficient procedures. - To monitor the study load of courses. - To analyse causes for the rather low three-year student success rates. - For the Examination Board to monitor examination and assessment processes more consistently. - To consider if the portfolio is the most suitable method for assessing academic skills. - To require examiners to substantiate their grades on the Bachelor project assessment scoring forms. - To require all examiners to present examination matrices and answer models and to analyse examination results more systematically.
+- To be more outward looking and to clarify the position of the programme in the Netherlands and international field of chemistry. - To monitor the student influx in view of material facilities and laboratory constraints. - To monitor the work load and to arrange productive discussions between programme management and lecturers to design and implement efficient procedures. - To monitor the study load of courses. - To consider rearranging the second year of the curriculum in terms of study load. - To analyse the causes of the rather low student success rates of the programme. - For the Examination Board to monitor examination and assessment processes more consistently. - To consider if the portfolio is the most suitable method for assessing academic skills. - To require examiners to substantiate their grades on the Bachelor project assessment scoring forms. - To require all examiners to present examination matrices and answer models and to analyse examination results more systematically.